The secret to choosing project management software? Ensure it integrates with the tools your team already uses.

 Since it’s a native app for Mac and iOS, Daylite integrates with Apple products like Mail and Calendar.
 If you’re using Daylite on your Mac laptop, its integration with Apple Mail will let you link messages to the right contacts and contracts.

-74% of reviewers were positive about Daylite for Mac’s integrations
+74% of reviewers are positive about Daylite for Mac’s integrations

 Daylite for Mac had a greater share of positive sentiment, and a greater sentiment score than the category average